 Users communicate intent they are looking for a transaction, they want to DO something, like buy a car or get a date.
 These types of queries are often targeted with PPC campaigns(e.g. keywords like “Cheap”, “Affordable”, “Discount”).

 Users communicate they are looking for information, they want to LEARN something, like the name of a movie or what is the closest star (by the way it is Proxima Centauri).
 Through these queries, searchers learn about the authoritative sources of information and who they can trust.
-Informational keywords are often with the highest importance for SEO.
+Informational keywords are often of the highest importance for SEO.

 Users communicate they want to find a place, they want to GO somewhere online, like someone’s blog or email provider.
 These queries are similar to brand keywords, they show how your brand is authoritative and therefore they are most often targeted through content marketing.

 Understanding the actual intent behind your searchers’ queries is fundamental for an effective SEO strategy.
 Once you know how your target users communicate their intent you can optimize your content to match it.
 This process is called keywords research but before we explore tools you can use to conduct research, let us first look into some keyword characteristics.

 To rank high on search engine result pages (SERPs) it is important that you select and target the right keywords.
 Think of it this way, if you target keywords which nobody uses in search queries you will be found by the same group nobody!
 There are generally three characteristics you must consider when you search for keywords.
 Look for:

 Does this keyword accurately reflect what you offer?
 It is pointless to use keywords which do not accurately represent your products, services, and content.
 If searchers do not find what they are looking for when they land on your pages, they will be quick to hit the “back” button.

 What is the number of searches per month/year on this particular keyword?
 High search volume indicates a potential for organic traffic, it means people are searching for this term.